computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 You should identify what topic you would like to work on.
 Pretty much any topic in natural language processing is fair game.
 The first milestone for the term project is to pick 3 topic ideas that your team might be interested in exploring.
 The course staff will help assess the feasibility of your ideas and will make a recommendation of which of your 3 initial ideas is the best fit for the scope of the term project.

 The NLP community has a great tradition of "shared tasks".
 Many of these are perfect for a term-project for this class, since they give you a great starting point for a problem definition, training and test data, a standard evaluation metric, and lots of published baselines.
-Here are some pointers to shared tasks that were featured at CoNLL, SemEval, WMT, and Kaggel.
+Here are some pointers to shared tasks that were featured at CoNLL, SemEval, WMT, and Kaggle.

 You are welcome to choose a share task topic or to develop your own topic, provided that it is related to NLP.